doorfortyfour/TileWorldCreator/docs/GettingStarted.md

 ## Quick start

 > Let's create our first map quickly.
-We'll skip the details first.
+We'll skip the details for later.

 First create a **TileWorldCreatorAsset** in your project.
 1. Right click in the project window and select: **Create -> TileWorldCreator -> New TileWorldCreator Asset**